Skip to Content

 7. If there are no applicants of sufficient merit the Scholarships Committee may refrain from making an award.

 8. Bursary recipients who without good reason withdraw from full-time study or fail to successfully complete papers may be required to reimburse all or part of the bursary to TrustPower.

 9. Applications close on the 10 March in the year in which the award is to be made.
-Application forms (ASSC.3) can be downloaded at the bottom of this page.
+Application forms (ASSC.3) can be downloaded here .
 Completed applications are to be sent to Dr Kerry Harrington, K.Harrington@massey.ac.nz.
 Alternatively, hard copy applications can be delivered to Dr Kerry Harrington’s office AH 302.

 All applications are acknowledged by email.

 Applications will NOT be accepted more than 3 months in advance of the closing date.